vmendis/deploy-kubernetes-using-kind-on-codespaces/README.md

 $ kubectl -n kubernetes-dashboard create token admin-user

+NOTE: This generates a token and we require this token to login to the Kubernetes ashboard.

 $ kubectl proxy
 "Your application running on port 8001 is available....." message pops up.
 Also, "PORTS" tab on the screen get highlited.